ChanningAtCMU/94870-B2-Tell-Stories-with-Data---Channing/CritiquebyDesign.md

 **Solution:** Since those were not important to the information delivery, I can get remove those from the chart.<br /><br />
 3. There was a large space between constructor names and the corresponding data to the right.
 It always took time to read the constructor names given some of them had similar calls.<br />
 **Solution:** Replaced the constructor names by their logos.
 Easily for the audience to locate their favorite team.<br /><br />
+4. People would like to see the gaps between teammates.
+They wanted to know whether the positions were because of teamwork or individual effort.<br />
+**Solution:** Added the position data for the other driver in each team.<br /><br />
-4. The plain white background didn't show any trends.
+5. The plain white background didn't show any trends.
 The audience would like to see whether a team was improving or falling behind.<br />
 **Solution:** Use heat map method to show this pattern.<br /><br />
-5. Still too many numbers.
+6. Still too many numbers.
 The revised version made me feel dizzy.<br />
 **Solution:** Removed all numbers except 1, 2, and 3.
 People only care about who won the games.
-We don't need the rest of the numbers; let the colors tell them the trends.<br /><br />
+We don't need the rest of the numbers; let the colors tell the trends.<br /><br />
-6. A title would be helpful for non-F1 fans to understand what this chart is about.<br />
+7. A title would be helpful for non-F1 fans to understand what this chart is about.<br />
 **Solution:** Added a title.<br /><br />
-7. The bright "DNF" signs distracted the audience from looking for the champions given that all numbers are in black.<br />
+8. The bright "DNF" signs distracted the audience from looking for the champions given that all numbers are in black.<br />
 **Solution:** Darkened the "DNF" signs.
 Hightlighted the champion for each grand prix.<br /><br />
+9. The first revision has an ugly Excel-generated color series.<br />
+**Solution:** Blue and orange always had an amazing mechanism.
+Made orange as the highest position and blue as the lowest.
+The darkest blue means that a driver didn't finish the game.<br /><br />

 ## FINALLY: THE ULTIMATE VISUALIZATION👇
 ![image](https://user-images.githubusercontent.com/102596125/202099385-da192375-5f59-443e-91b3-7987a166698d.png)